gwenzek/SublimeSetWindowTitle/README.md

 ## Room for improvement

-* Currently the bash script that modifies the window title needs the PID of the target window.
-As there is no ST API for that, the script list all ST windows and rename the one with a name matching the expected name.
+* Currently the code that modifies the window title needs the PID of the target window.
+As there is no ST API for that, we list all ST windows and rename the one with a name matching the expected name.
-  If there was a reliable way to find the PID of the correct window then we could drop the `get_official_name` method, and simplify the script a lot.
+  If there was a reliable way to find the PID of the correct window then we could drop the `get_official_name` method, and simplify the plugin a lot.

-* For some reason some chars aren't displayed correctly (Linux).
+* (Linux) For some reason some chars aren't displayed correctly.

+* (Windows) The plugin is more brittle on Windows, some features have been disabled as a consequence.
+If you have knowledge of the `user32` API we might use your help !

 ## Thanks